© 2020 Baptist Health. All Rights Reserved.

-Tens of thousands of people in the United States take their own lives each year, according to the National Institute of Mental Health (NIMH).
+Tens of thousands of people in the United States take their own lives each year, according to the Centers for Disease Control and Prevention.

 In addition to all of these lives lost, the American Association of Suicidology (AAS) says there are millions of suicide loss survivors in the United States.
 These are the family, friends and loved ones who are left behind after suicide.
 Survivors often face an intense, complex and long-term grieving process, which commonly includes feelings of guilt, anger, shame, abandonment, anxiety, loneliness, depression, rejection, confusion and hopelessness.

 Suicide can often be prevented with proper treatment.
 Any person who sees signs of suicidal thoughts or feelings in themselves, a loved one, a co-worker, a student or a patient may save a life by simply getting help.